nabin-chhetri/nabin-chhetri/README.md

 Here is what I am working on !!!
-- 🔭 I’m currently working on PDevOps
+- 🔭 I’m currently working on DevOps
 - 🌱 I’m currently learning DevOps & CloudNative Technologies
 - 👯 I’m looking to collaborate on some cool projects
 - 🤔 I’m looking for help with ...